Potential Health Risks of Energy Drinks and Sports Drinks

 Too Much Caffeine Content

-Caffeine can cause palpitations to drinkers, cold sweats, and other negative effects.
+Caffeine can cause palpitations in drinkers, cold sweats, and other negative effects.
 It can also cause difficulty sleeping, especially for adults.
 Caffeine can cause addiction, and withdrawal can be problematic, especially when your body gets used to a lot of caffeine.

 Will not Quench your Thirst.